European dragon: Heraldry

-Historically, the Coat of Arms of Madrid included, besides a bear with a strawberry tree, a dragon.
+Historically, the coat of arms of Madrid included, besides a bear with a strawberry tree, a dragon.
 This dragon has its origin in a dragon, or a serpent according to Mesonero Romanos, that was shown on the keystone in the arch of a gate of the disappeared walls of Madrid known as "Puerta Cerrada" or "Puerta de la Sierpe" (Closed Gate or Wyrm Gate in English).
 In 1582 a fire destroyed the gate.
 At that time the walls had fallen into disuse, for this reason the gate and the surrounding wall have never been rebuilt.
-The serpent, become dragon, was retained as informal symbol of Madrid until the 19th century, when it was decided to incorporate the dragon in the Coat of Arms.
-The dragon then turned into a griffin, and the griffin disappeared from the Coat of Arms in 1967, although the heraldic dragon remains carved in stone in many monuments around the city.
+The serpent, become dragon, was retained as informal symbol of Madrid until the 19th century, when it was decided to incorporate the dragon in the coat of arms.
+The dragon then turned into a griffin, and the griffin disappeared from the coat of arms in 1967, although the heraldic dragon remains carved in stone in many monuments around the city.

-A dragon was used as the crest of the Greater Royal Coat of Arms of Portugal since at least the 14th century.
-Later, two wyverns were used as supporters of the shield of the Arms of Portugal.
+A dragon was used as the crest of the greater royal coat of arms of Portugal from at least the 14th century.
 In the 19th century, King Peter IV of Portugal granted the city of Porto the incorporation of the dragon crest of the royal coat of arms in its municipal coat of arms, in gratitude for the support given to him by the city during the Liberal Wars.
 The badge of FC Porto incorporates the old Porto municipal coat of arms with the dragon crest; this is why the dragon was adopted as the animal mascot of the club.

 In relatively recent additions to the image of a dragon, the tongue and the tail ended with a barb.
-The house of the Tudor’s image of a dragon does no such thing, with the tail being long and pointy.
+The Tudor image of a dragon does no such thing, with the tail being long and pointy.
 The German Lindwurm seems to be where the English got their figure of a dragon.
 It is represented as a traditional one with scales, four legs, wings, sharp teeth, and horns.